codio/tutorial_grunt_basic/annotations.md

 @annotation:snippet task-useminPrepare
 For details on `usemin`, see [grunt-usemin](https://npmjs.org/package/grunt-usemin)

-`usemin` is a clever, but complex, task that takes file references within files and then fixes them up after the referenced files names have changed by tasks such as cache-busting and concatentation.
+`usemin` is a clever, but complex, task that takes file references within files and then fixes them up after the referenced files names have modified by Grunt tasks such as cache-busting and concatentation.

 For example, our project's `index.html` references css and javascript files